Moorim School: Saga of the Brave: Juk Poong Party

 He is Hwang Seon Ah and Yoon Shi Woo's biological father, and was/is Hwang Moo Sung's best friend, but Chae Yoon had a misunderstanding about Hwang Moo Sung in the past by Juk Poong's defamed information of Hwang Moo Sung.
 He is a martial arts master and is the only person who is able to master a power called, "Gi Chae Sool", it's a power used to protect oneself and others that he cares about.
-Another person who took after him is his biological son, Chae Joon aka Yoon Shi Woo, who was born with the same power from his father.
+Another person who took after him is his biological son, Chae Joon Yoon Shi Woo, who was born with the same power from his father.
 He was in coma for over 18 years with a foggy memory of his past.